danth6961/tsp-rebalance-app/docs/project_handoff.md

 ### 3) IFT gate could still be tightened further
 The current app supports a G-only safety move path, but the underlying engine eligibility logic may still be more permissive than desired if you want stricter turnover control.

-### 4) Flat-file persistence is deliberately lightweight
+### 4) Flat-file persistence is intentionally lightweight
-This is appropriate for a personal Streamlit workflow, but it is not concurrency-safe.
+This is appropriate for a single-user Streamlit workflow, but it is not concurrency-safe.

 ---

-## Suggested next steps for the next AI
+## Suggested Next Steps for the Next AI

-Help incorporate macro context such as:
+Help incorporate additional macro context such as:
 - yield curve dynamics
 - inflation shocks
 - central bank policy and liquidity
 - global growth trends
 - risk-on / risk-off regimes

-Ensure logic respects the TSP rule of only two Interfund Transfers (IFTs) per calendar month.
+Ensure logic respects the TSP rule of only two Interfund Transfers per calendar month.
 Actively guard against:
 - look-ahead bias
 - data leakage
 - excessive turnover